Pseudomode approach to Fano effect in dissipative cavity quantum electrodynamics: Abstract

 \section{Abstract}

-We study the Fano effect in dissipative cavity quantum electrodynamics, which originates from the interference between the emitter's direct radiation and that mediated by a cavity mode.
-Starting from a two-level system coupled to a structured reservoir, we show that a quantum master equation previously derived within the Born-Markov approximation can be rederived by introducing a single auxiliary mode via pseudomode approach.
-We identify the corresponding spectral function of the system--environment interaction and demonstrate that it consists of a constant and a non-Lorentzian contribution forming the Fano profile.
-The constant term is shown to be essential for obtaining a Lindblad master equation and is directly related to the rate associated with this Fano interference.
-Furthermore, by applying Fano diagonalization to a common-environment setup including an explicit cavity mode, we independently derive the same spectral function in the strongest-interference regime.
-Our results establish a unified framework for describing the Fano effect in single-mode cavity QED systems and clarify its non-Markovian origin encoded in the spectral function.
+We study the Fano effect in dissipative cavity quantum electrodynamics (QED), which originates from the interference between the emitter's direct radiation and that mediated by a cavity mode.
+Starting from a two-level system coupled to a structured reservoir, we show that a quantum master equation previously derived within the Born-Markov approximation can be rederived by introducing a single auxiliary mode through the pseudomode approach.
+We identify the corresponding spectral function of the system--environment interaction and show that it consists of a constant contribution and a non-Lorentzian contribution, whose interplay gives rise to a spectral profile of the Fano form.
+The constant contribution represents a Markovian background and is essential for obtaining a Lindblad master equation.
+Furthermore, by applying Fano diagonalization to an atom--cavity system coupled to common and independent reservoirs, we independently derive the same spectral function and clarify its physical origin.
+Our results provide a unified description of the Fano effect in single-mode cavity QED systems and reveal its non-Markovian origin encoded in the spectral function of the structured reservoir.